-The Palo Alto Domiciliary, twice recognized as a National Center of Clinical Excellence, treats homeless and/or substance-dependent Veterans with the goal of returning Veterans to optimal independent living.
+The Palo Alto Domiciliary, twice recognized as a National Center of Clinical Excellence and twice awarded the VA Secretary’s top Award for Outstanding Achievement in Service to Homeless Veterans, treats homeless and/or substance-dependent Veterans with the goal of returning Veterans to optimal independent living.
 The residential treatment programs at the Domiciliary located in Menlo Park, CA utilize Cognitive Behavioral Therapy in a therapeutic milieu, assisting Veterans with the practice and refinement of new skills and behaviors.

 Homeless Veterans Rehabilitation Program (HVRP), one of the two residential treatment programs (70 beds, roughly 180 days for completion), is based upon the ethic of “I create what happens to me.”
 Its unique approach to promoting positive change is captured in the 5 Ps (Personal Responsibility, Problem Solving, People, Practice, and Play).
 One of the outstanding strengths of HVRP and its sister program First Step (30 beds, roughly 90 days for completion) is the continuum of care that extends beyond the residential phase of treatment.
 The aftercare programs, attended by hundreds of Veterans per year, allow outpatients to practice skills learned in residential treatment, “check in” with care providers and peers, and opportunities to “give back” and mentor those Veterans currently in the program.